Cary Judd

 Cary Dirk Judd (born March 4, 1976) is an American singer-songwriter from Boise, Idaho.
 He has released four solo albums on the China Mountain Records label, and has written an ebook on touring for independent musicians.
 Judd performed on Treasure Valley View in 2012.
 Judd is a member of The Vacationist, and is a former member of The Blaqks and Fires in France.
 Judd owns Wormhole Studios in Boise where he is also a Producer, Photographer, Digital artist and Music Video Director.
 Judd also recently announced the resurrection of Danny Blaqk for the solo dB ep, "Greatest Hits Volume 1".
 Set for release on 11/26/16.
 A new Vacationist album, "Prime Colours/Bright Numbers" released on 01/01/17.

 Personal life

 Judd was born and raised in Thousand Oaks, California.
 After he began touring, he moved to Moose, WY, a small village inside Grand Teton National Park, located 12 miles north of Jackson, Wyoming.
-Judd currently lives in Boise with his partner Sunnie Lynne, and has three children, a son and two daughters.
+Judd currently lives in Boise with his partner, Jenny, and has three children, a son and two daughters.

 Judd lives with a rare mental condition known as Low Latent Inhibition, which he credits for his creativity.